 Step 4: If you forget to use InPrivate Browsing, you can still get rid of the details of what you looked at.
 For more information, see our guide How to delete internet history.
 To keep your browser secure, we recommend that you clear your browsing history, cache and cookies regularly.

 Cookies are small pieces of data from a website and stored in your browser while you’re on a website.
 Every time you pull up that same website, the browser sends the cookie back to the website with all the info from the last visit.
 Sometimes, the cookies are used to track your visit to websites so that businesses can show you ads online.

 Other good things to do

-- If you use wireless broadband, make sure it’s password-protected to prevent other people from using it.
+- If you use wireless broadband, make sure it’s password-protected to prevent other people from using it or hacking into it.

 - Email attachments can contain viruses so never open them unless you’re confident that they’re from a reliable source.
 If an email looks suspicious, it’s best to delete it or report it to Spam.